Centre sends first IPS officer of AGMUT cadre to J-K

-New Delhi [India], Sept 27 (ANI): For the first time after the abrogation of Article 370, Centre on Friday approved the appointment of an IPS officer from the Arunachal Pradesh-Goa-Mizoram-Union Territory (AGMUT) cadre to Jammu and Kashmir.
+New Delhi [India], Sept 27 (ANI): For the first time after the abrogation of Article 370, Centre on Friday approved the appointment Arunachal Pradesh-Goa-Mizoram-Union Territory (AGMUT) cadre IPS officer to Jammu and Kashmir.

 "I am directed to convey the approval of the competent authority for appointment of Sagar Singh Kalsi, IPS (AGMUT:2010) in Anti-Corruption Bureau, Jammu and Kashmir on loan basis for a period of one year from date assumption of charge of post" said Rakesh Kumar Singh, Under Secretary, on behalf of Ministry of Home Affairs in a September 27, 2019 dated letter to Chief Secretary of Arunachal Pradesh.